 - 1. Make sure the park brake is set. - 2.
 Toggle the start button (Figure 2-23, Item1) on the remote.
-When the engine is not running, pressing the start/ stop switch to close the K1 relay, activate the starter, and start the engine.
-Toggle up will start the engine.
+When the engine is not running, pressing the start/stop switch to close the K1 relay, activate the starter, and start the engine.
+Toggle down will stop the engine.

 Toggle down will stop the engine.